 Long-term volunteering: stay with us a while!

-New Orleans is an amazing place that is full of rich history and living culture.
-Visitors only have to see it once to realize that there is something special and unique here that compels them to stay- sometimes much longer than they expected!
+New Orleans is an amazing place with a rich history and living culture.
+Visitors only have to see it once to realize there is something special here that compels them to stay- sometimes much longer than they expected!

-Project Homecoming offers prospective volunteers a unique opportunity to stay and explore the city, while contributing to our mission of helping New Orleans residents return home!
+Project Homecoming offers prospective volunteers a unique opportunity to experience city, while helping New Orleans residents return home!